MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch3.md

 ---
-title: Azure Speech Services tutorials - 3.
-Adding the Azure Cognitive Services speech translation component
+title: Adding the Azure Cognitive Services speech translation component
 description: In this course, you will learn how to implement Azure Speech SDK within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull